bhaveshneekhra/synthpop/README.md

         --debug: Prints detailed messages if True, default: False
         --overwrite: Overwrites the earlier synthetic population (default=False)

-3. The source files (description for each line is inline) should be provided in the following directory structure:
+3. The source files (description for each file is inline) should be provided in the following directory structure:

         district_level_source_files
             |